Hari Singh: Early life

-Hari Singh was born on September 1895 at the palace of Amar Mahal, Jammu.
+Hari Singh was born in the Dogra Rajput royal family in September 1895 at the Amar Mahal, Palace, Jammu.
 He was the only surviving son of Raja Amar Singh, the brother of Maharaja Pratap Singh, then the Maharaja of Jammu and Kashmir.
-Since the Maharaja had no issue, Hari Singh was heir to the throne of Jammu and Kashmir.
+Since the Maharaja had no issue, Hari Singh was heir presumptive to the throne of Jammu and Kashmir.

-In 1903, Hari Singh served as a page of honor to Lord Curzon at the grand Delhi Durbar.
+In 1903, Hari Singh served as a page of honour to Lord Curzon at the grand Delhi Durbar.
 At the age of 13, he was sent to Mayo College in Ajmer.
-A year later, in 1909, his father died and the British took a keen interest in his education, appointing Major H. K. Brar as his guardian.
+A year later, in 1909, his father died and the British took a keen interest in his education, appointing Major H. K. Barr as his guardian.
 After Mayo College, Hari Singh went to the British-run Imperial Cadet Corps at Dehradun for military training.

 He was appointed the commander-in-chief of the State Forces in 1915 by Maharaja Pratap Singh.
+In the 1918 New Year's Honours list, he was appointed a Knight Commander of the Order of the British Empire (KBE).